Lima (restaurant)

 Lima is a restaurant in London, England, which serves Peruvian cuisine.
-The chef patron is Virgilio Martínez Véliz.
+The chef patron is Diego Recarte, after the restaurant was spearheaded by Virgilio Martínez.
 In 2014, it was awarded a Michelin star, the first time a restaurant serving this cuisine had been awarded a star in Europe.
+In 2025, LIMA opened another restaurant in Shoreditch.

 Description

-Lima is owned by Gabriel and Jose Luis Gonzalez, in conjunction with Peruvian chef Virgilio Martínez Véliz.
-The front of house is run by maître d'hôtel Bunmi Okolosi, formerly of Dinner by Heston Blumenthal.
-In the kitchen, Roberto Ortiz is the head chef of the restaurant as overseen by chef patron Virgilio Martínez Véliz.
-Martínez Véliz is the chef at Central Restaurante in Lima, Peru, which was named 5th in the 2017 The World's 50 Best Restaurants.
+Lima was founded and owned by Gabriel and Jose Luis Gonzalez, in conjunction with Peruvian chef Virgilio Martínez Véliz.[1][2]
+In October 2025, Diego Recarte takes over the kitchen (trained at the Argentine Institute of Gastronomy, with experience at Astrid y Gastón, D.O.M., Pakta, and Le Calandre).

 The interior of Lima was designed by Erik Munro, and features a mural whilst the rest of the restaurant is beige.
 The restaurant is small and narrow, and mirrors are used to give the impression of greater space.
 A skylight lights the rear of the restaurant, the remainder of which is lit by candles and industrial-style lamps.
 The kitchen is open to the dining area of the restaurant.